sparkfun/SparkFun_Qwiic_Pocket_Dev_Board_ESP32_C6/docs/hardware_overview.md

 [![Highlighting the ESP32-C6 Module.](./assets/images/Pocket_Dev_ESP32-C6_Module.jpg){ width="400"}](./assets/images/Pocket_Dev_ESP32-C6_Module.jpg "Click to enlarge")
 </figure>

 This development board uses the Mini version of the C6 module which has slightly less computing power in exchange for greater power efficiency.
 This makes this module perfect for battery-powered applications.
 The module features a wide range of peripheral options including SPI, UART, LPUART, I<sup>2</sup>C, I<sup>2</sup>S, LED PWM, USB Serial/JTAG controller, ADC and more.
 Many of these peripherals can be mapped to any GPIO pin though some are tied to specific pins.
-The Qwiic Pocket Development Board only has eight PTH pins so options are limited.
-We recommend the [SparkFun Thing Plus - ESP32-C6]() for those looking for more peripherals.
+Refer to the [datasheet](./assets/component_documentation/ESP32-C6-MINI-1-Datasheet.pdf) for a complete overview of the ESP32-C6-MINI-1.

 The ESP32-C6 has 4 MB Flash memory along with 512 KB SRAM (high power)/ 16 KB SRAM (low power).
 The module uses pin strapping to configure boot mode parameters.
 The board defaults to standard mode (GPIO 9 internal pull-up, all other strapping pins floating) but it can be set to other parameters by performing the following pin strapping:

-    * SDIO Sampling and Driving Clock Edge - MTMS & MTDI
+- SDIO Sampling and Driving Clock Edge - MTMS & MTDI
-    * Chip Boot Mode - GPIO8 & GPIO9
+- Chip Boot Mode - GPIO8 & GPIO9
-    * ROM Code Printing to UART - GPIO8
+- ROM Code Printing to UART - GPIO8
-    * JTAG Signal Source - GPIO15
+- JTAG Signal Source - GPIO15

 ## Power Components